Flood Advisory issued for St. Joseph by NWS - News Break

 Flood Advisory issued for St. Joseph by NWS

-Effective: 2021-07-12 19:44:00 EDT Expires: 2021-07-12 21:45:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 17:44:00 EDT Expires: 2021-07-12 21:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: St. Joseph The National Weather Service in Northern Indiana has issued a * Urban and Small Stream Flood Advisory for Northwestern Marshall County in north central Indiana St. Joseph County in north central Indiana Northeastern La Porte County in northwestern Indiana Southeastern Berrien County in southwestern Michigan Southwestern Cass County in southwestern Michigan * Until 815 PM CDT /915 PM EDT/. * At 443 PM CDT /543 PM EDT/, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause urban and small stream flooding.
-Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include South Bend, Niles, Buchanan, Georgetown, Gulivoire Park, Granger, Walkerton, North Liberty, New Carlisle, Berrien Springs, Lakeville, Roseland, Bertrand, Pokagon, Dayton, Eau Claire, La Paz, Galien, Indian Village and Chain-o-lakes.
-Additional rainfall amounts up to 0.5 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Target Area: St. Joseph The National Weather Service in Northern Indiana has issued a * Flood Advisory for Northern De Kalb County in northeastern Indiana Lagrange County in northeastern Indiana Northeastern Noble County in northeastern Indiana Steuben County in northeastern Indiana Southeastern St. Joseph County in southwestern Michigan Northwestern Defiance County in northwestern Ohio Fulton County in northwestern Ohio Northern Henry County in northwestern Ohio Williams County in northwestern Ohio * Until 1000 PM EDT. * At 459 PM EDT, Doppler radar and spotter reports indicated heavy rain due to thunderstorms.
+Flooding is ongoing or expected to begin shortly in the advisory area.
+Rainfall amounts of up to 1 inch are possible in a very short time. * Some locations that will experience flooding include Angola, Bryan, Wauseon, Archbold, Montpelier, Swanton, Butler, Lagrange, Delta, Waterloo, Fremont, Edgerton, West Unity, Hamilton, Pioneer, Stryker, Fayette, Edon, Holiday City and Edgerton In Williams County.alerts.weather.gov

 Comments / 0